 The image-based computations of petrophysical properties are typically suffering from biases.
 In other words, there are several important considerations when comparing DRP results with lab measurements.
 One of the most significant factors that affect the quality of DRP results is the degree of resolved rock components.
-Moreover, the DRP results are impacted by each step shown in Figure 11.
+Moreover, the DRP results are impacted by each step shown in Figure 10.
 Besides, it should be considered that the computed results are based on a micron-scale while the measurements have been made at the core scale.

-766 Consequently, the biases are created in the computed results, even for those perfectly 767 homogeneous samples.
-To put it in another way, a systematic offset has been observed when 768 comparing the computed porosity and permeability with those coming from the laboratory 769 measurements.
-In some details, it has been noticed that the image-based porosities are 50% less 770 than the expected values [77], and also, the computed permeabilities are 10-times greater than 771 the experimental values [60].
-Further analyses show that applying a deep-learning operator 772 known as downsampling can synthetically reduce the spatial while not changing the physical 773 size.
-Running the downsampling allows the researchers to have a set of computed porosities 774 versus the synthetic spatial resolution.

-To put it more simply, downsampling mimics the trend of multi-scale imaging.
-Like losing more details (observing fewer pores) for lower spatial resolution, the downsampling can be considered a method to generate synthetic images with the lower resolution if the maximum operator is applied.
-For instance, the images of the sample can have a spatial resolution of 1.2 $\mu$ m/vox.
-The sequential applying of the downsampling operator can generate the synthetic resolution of 2.4, 4.8, 9.6 and 19.2 $\mu$ m/vox.
+Consequently, the biases are created in the computed results, even for those perfectly homogeneous samples.
+To put it in another way, a systematic offset has been observed when comparing the computed porosity and permeability with those coming from the laboratory measurements.
+In some details, it has been noticed that the image-based porosities are 50% less than the expected values [78], and also, the computed permeabilities are 10-times greater than the experimental values [61].
+Further analyses show that applying a deep-learning operator known as downsampling can synthetically reduce the spatial while not changing the physical size.
+Running the downsampling allows the researchers to have a set of computed porosities versus the synthetic spatial resolution.
+For instance, the images of the sample can have a spatial resolution of $1.2 \,\mu\text{m}/\text{vox}$ .
+The sequential applying of the downsampling operator can generate the synthetic resolution of 2.4, 4.8, 9.6 and $19.2 \,\mu\text{m}/\text{vox}$ .

 Then, there is a possibility of computing the porosity for each one of the mentioned resolutions.
 The analyses made to the Achimovskiy formation show that the scatter can accurately be modelled with an exponential trendline.
-The generated model provides the opportunity to estimate the porosity for the spatial resolution of 0 $\mu$ m/vox, which is theoretically possible but physically not.
-The procedure has graphically been illustrated in Figure 14.
-The implementation of the method to 5 samples taken from Achimovskiy formation has been performed in Figure 15.
+The generated model provides the opportunity to estimate the porosity for the spatial resolution of $0 \mu m/vox$ , which is theoretically possible but physically not.
+The procedure has graphically been illustrated in Figure 13.
+The implementation of the method to 5 samples taken from Achimovskiy formation has been performed in Figure 14.

-789 Figure 14: The effect of downsampling on the measured porosities (Chapter 6, Figure 6)
+Figure 13: The effect of downsampling on the measured porosities.